Jiang Qing: Film bureaucracy

-She served as the deputy director of the Film Guidance Committee, overseeing the evaluation of film projects from 1949 to 1951.
-In 1951, Jiang Qing was given a minor position of Film Bureau Chief.
+Jiang served as the deputy director of the Film Guidance Committee, overseeing the evaluation of film projects from 1949 to 1951.
+In 1951, Jiang was given a minor position of Film Bureau Chief.
 After her appointment, Jiang engaged in three attempts in establishing the standard for socialist art.
 Jiang's first attempt was her advice to ban the 1950 Hong Kong movie Sorrows of the Forbidden City, of which Jiang believed to be unpatriotic.
 Her opinion was not taken seriously by the communist leadership due to the minor political influence of her office and the movie was distributed in major cities like Beijing and Shanghai.
 Mao intervened to support her.

 Later that year, Jiang critiqued and objected to the distribution of the movie The Life of Wu Xun for glorifying the wealthy landed class while dismissing the peasantry.
 Again, Jiang's opinion was dismissed.
 Mao had to intervene to support her again.

 Jiang's third attempt involved the role of literary criticism in the development of socialist art.
 She asked the editor of People's Daily to republish the new literary interpretation of the classic novel Dream of Red Mansions by two young scholars at Shandong University.
 The editor refused Jiang's request on the grounds that the party newspaper was not a forum for free debate.
 Again, Mao spoke up on Jiang's behalf.

-Jiang was a member of the Ministry of Culture's steering committee for film production.